 Inbound marketing also relies on being relevant.
 If your blog posts or emails are overly promotional or too general, it’s unlikely they’ll convert interest into custom.
 Instead, create content that answers a specific question or tackles a particular problem, then promote that content by building a meaningful, lasting relationship with your audience.

 Take a different approach in the long and short term

 If executed correctly, outbound marketing can bring near-instantaneous results, while inbound marketing is more of a ‘slow burner’.
 To get the most from both methods, it’s vital to plan your marketing campaign with a timeframe in mind, recognising the role of each approach in the long and short term.

 Pay attention to the data

-No IT firm can predict the success of particular marketing methods with absolute certainty, so ongoing monitoring is vital.
+No IT marketing firm can predict the success of particular marketing methods with absolute certainty, so ongoing monitoring is vital.
 Check the results of your inbound and outbound marketing campaigns on a regular basis to see what’s working, and what isn’t.
 While you may need to be patient with certain types of content - such as blog posts which tend to bring a return over a longer timeframe - it’s important to keep a track of trends and focus your efforts on the channels that help you reach your business goals.